Nebukam/PCGExtendedToolkit/_sources/doc-paths/index.md

 {% include header_card %}

-> This section contains path-like data utilities.
+This section contains path-like data utilities.

 > **Paths are assumed to be a linearily-ordered list of points; most likely used to generate a spline.**
+> However, they work on very much any point cloud -- so don't be afraid to try the unexpected!
+{: .infos-hl }

 ---
 ## Paths Nodes